gvwilson/sensibleadventures/short-stories/arecibo.md

 but time, neglect, and decades of minor earthquakes have brought one wall wall down completely and left others leaning perilously.
-The *beg* picks his way across the cracked and tilted courtyard tiles to a door that still hangs true in its frame.
+The *beg* picks his way across the cracked courtyard tiles to a door that still hangs true in its frame.
-To Batu's surprise he pauses at its threshold and knocks.
+To Batu's surprise he pauses as if unsure of himself, then knocks.
 "Peace be upon you," he calls.
 "May we enter?"

-"If you wish,"
+"If you must,"
-a weary voice says
+a weary voice replies.

-The *beg* looks at the captain of his personal guard, who looks Batu, who looks at Otgon, who salues, hands the candlestick to his brother, and steps through the door.
+The *beg* looks at the captain of his personal guard, who looks Batu, who looks at Otgon, who salues, hands the candlestick to his brother, and opens the door.
-Batu follows,
-and the *beg* follows him.
+Batu follows him through with the *beg* behind him.

 Batu has never seen a library before.
-He never even *imagined* one.
 For a moment he feels the same way he did when his father first took him to Samarkand.
-How could there be so much world in the world?
+How could there be so *much* in the world?

-Then the Ethiopian stirs and Batu's attention snaps back to the here and now.
+Then the room's resident stirs and Batu's attention snaps back to the here and now.
-The man wears the simple white robe of a pilgrim.
+The Ethiopian wears the simple white robe of a pilgrim.
 A samovar stands near his elbow, and the tools of a tailor and a leatherworker are laid out neatly on the table for mending books.